 If you do not have a family, you may wonder why it is important to plan what will happen to your estate upon your death.
 However, estate planning gives you the opportunity to leave a legacy for yourself.
 You can donate your life earnings to a charity that you feel passionate about, and you can have the peace of mind that your life’s work will have meaning even after you are gone.

 While your to-do list is always getting longer, it is important that you prioritize the care of your family after you are gone.
 If you have been putting off estate planning, do not wait any longer.
-Contact a lawyer, like an estate planning lawyer from Wiseman Bray Attorneys, today to make arrangements for your legacy after you are gone and you will have the peace of mind that comes with it.
+Contact a lawyer, like an estate planning lawyer from Patterson Bray, today to make arrangements for your legacy after you are gone and you will have the peace of mind that comes with it.